This is a content holder for the one button emergency notification system.

 Academic Coach Academic Coaches are experts on what it takes to be successful in college.
 All students are welcome to meet with an Academic Coach to discuss general skills and strategies to improve their academic outlook.
 Common areas of discussion in coaching include: time management, study skills, note-taking, and test-taking strategies.
 Academic Coaches work in the AAC, and appointments can be made through Accudemia.

-Academic Dismissal – If a student is not able to maintain a satisfactory GPA during their time at BSU, they may be academically dismissed from the University.
-Dismissal can last one semester or one year depending on the student’s academic history.
+Academic Separation – If a student is not able to maintain a satisfactory GPA during their time at BSU and has had at least one semester of Academic Intervention, they may face Academic Separation which means they are prevented from taking classes at BSU for at least one semester.
 For more details, consult the University Catalog or your academic advisor.

-Academic Standing – Academic Standing is an assessment of student progress toward their degree.
+Academic Standing – Academic Standing is an assessment of a student’s progress toward their degree.
 Progress is tracked based on number of completed credits and GPA.
-There are four Academic Standing levels: Good Academic Standing, Academic Warning, Academic Probation, and Academic Dismissal.
-See the other entries, as well as the University Catalog, for details on these different levels.
+There are four Academic Standing levels: Good Standing, Academic Concern, Academic Intervention, and Academic Separation.
+See the other entries in this glossary, as well as the University Catalog, for details on these different levels.

 Accommodations – Accommodations are academic and campus supports available to some students based on documented medical or psychological conditions.
 Common accommodations include extended testing time, private testing location, and use of assistive technology.
 Students seeking accommodations should contact Student Accessibility Services in the AAC.

 Accudemia – Accudemia is an online scheduling system.
-Students can use Accudemia to schedule appointments with Academic Advisors, Academic Coaches, and Tutors in the AAC.
-Instructions on how to access and use the Accudemia scheduling system are available for current students on the AAC Advising Intranet page.
+Students can use Accudemia to schedule appointments with Academic Coaches and Tutors in the AAC.
+Instructions on how to access and use the Accudemia scheduling system are available for current students on the AAC Intranet pages.

 Add (a class) – To register for a class and thereby add it to your schedule.
 Students can only add classes during scheduled registration periods.